tomasmorin97/spotichallenge/README.md

 ## :hammer: __Basic Challenge__

-In the [__development notebook__](https://github.com/potacho/spotichallenge/blob/master/notebooks/spotify_rest_api_challenge.ipynb) you must create a a new spotify track list from any of the 12 artists listed.
+In the [__development notebook__](https://github.com/potacho/spotichallenge/blob/master/notebooks/spotify_rest_api_challenge.ipynb) you must create a a new spotify track list from any of the 13 artists listed.

 > __IMPORTANT:__ first you must get the related artist and the get the most popular songs from each of them in order to create the new list.

 ---

 ### :bulb: BONUS (yeah, there's always a Bonus  :see_no_evil:)

+You can create a new Playlist and fill it with your new track list using the `POST` method (further instructions in Notebook).

+---

+### :bulb: BONUS 2

 If you still feel strong, refactor your code and create a data pipeline (i.e.: `main.py`).